The coast of North East England stretches from North Lincolnshire to the Scottish borders, taking in Humberside, Yorkshire and Northumberland.

-Lights of North East England
+Lighthouses of North East England

 On the Spurn peninsula, you can take a guided tour down to Spurn Point to visit and climb the old lighthouse, or you can walk the four miles there and back.
 The Discovery Centre, run by Yorkshire Wildlife Trust is well worth a visit.
 The recently repatriated bullseye from the optic can be found on display here.

-Souter Lighthouse near Sunderland was the first lighthouse purpose designed and built for electric operation in 1871 and is now a visitor centre.
+Souter Lighthouse near Sunderland was the first lighthouse purpose-designed and built for electric operation in 1871 and is now a visitor centre.

 At Whitley Bay, St Mary’s was the last lighthouse to be converted from an oil burning light.